-Alstroemeria isn’t deadly toxic to cats, but ingestion of the flowers can cause nasty skin or stomach irritations, including mouth sores, vomiting, and upset stomach.
+Alstroemeria isn’t deadly toxic to cats, but eating the flowers can cause nasty skin or stomach irritations, including mouth sores, vomiting, and an upset stomach.
 The irritating substance contained in the flowers is called “tulipalin A.” It causes cats to get sick when ingested in large amounts.

-To be safe, keep Alstroemeria plants up high where your cat can’t get to them.
+To be safe, keep Alstroemeria plants up high where your cat can’t reach them.
 When in doubt, it’s best to only keep pet-safe plants in the house.

 Are All Lilies Poisonous to Cats?

 Not all lilies are poisonous to cats, but some species are so poisonous that as few as two petals or leaves can cause irreversible kidney failure.
-Given how dangerous these plants can be for your cat, it’s important for you to know which lilies are safe and which aren’t.
+Given how dangerous the plants can be for your cat, it’s vital for you to know which lilies are safe and which aren’t.